 GCA participates in the EdChoice Scholarship programs offered by the Ohio Department of Education.
-EdChoice participants must apply annually for the scholarship.
-Please contact the office for further information.
+All participants must apply annually for each scholarship with the school and pay any applicable application fee.
+These scholarships are available for every family at GCA.
+Please contact the office for additional information.